-Doji candlesticks are featured in many charts and patterns.
+Doji candlesticks come in several different shapes and sizes.
 The Doji candlestick by itself is a neutral pattern.
 Dojis look like a plus sign or cross.
 Depending on the price action for the day it can be red (bearish) or green (bullish).
 They could be found near support levels, resistance levels, or consolidation areas.
 Watch our video below to learn how to identify doji candlesticks on stock charts.

 Candlesticks were invented by a Japanese rice trader named Homma, who is often known as the godfather of the candlestick chart.
 He saw correlation between supply and demand and emotion.

 Thanks to him we now use candlestick charts in our trading.
 In fact, a candlestick chart can tell you a lot about the price action of a stock at a glance.
 Watch us teach candlesticks daily in our live trading room.

 Every candlestick has four points of data that define its shape.
 Based on the candlestick’s shape, a trader can assume the behavior of the stock’s price.
 Doji candlesticks form when a stocks open and close are pretty much equal for the day.

 It’s a sign of a reversal pattern when coupled with technical analysis.
 Doji trading provides information on it’s own and as a part of a bigger pattern.
 Dojis are found in many patterns.

 Doji candlesticks are indecision candles.
 They show a tug of war between buyers and sellers.
 Price moves up and down during that trading day but close near or even at the opening price.

 Hence a standoff occurs.
 Neither the bulls nor the bears were able to gain control that day.
 Which gives reason to believe a turning point is developing on that stock.

 Every candlestick has an opening, a close and a high and low of day.
 The filled part is called the real body.
 The lines coming out the top and bottom are tails or wicks.